user-calamita-ailc/calamita2024/README.md

   - We will use the first metric of the list as the main task metric (e.g., if we need to compute an aggregate across CALAMITA tasks).

 ### How to submit your HF dataset and Gist
 Follow [this link](https://docs.google.com/spreadsheets/d/1Z_RMMMTkuESjUdOxMEDVbGr2A9xHzZva-1EhTAaIoeA/edit?gid=0#gid=0) (the first time, you will have to request access to it) and add a row for each task you submit.
 A task is considered the combination of a dataset and a gist.
 Thus, **you can submit multiple tasks per dataset, each with a different gist**.
+If you will share your data privately via Softconf, please specify "Softconf" in the respective column.

 ### FAQ